 Normal pupils are 2 to 4 millimeters in bright light and 4 to 8 millimeters in the dark.
 Your doctor can measure your pupils in both eyes to see how well they shrink and grow.

 Sometimes, your doctor may use drops that are supposed to make your pupils big to see how yours react.
-Or she may order images of your chest, brain, or neck to rule out signs of Horner's syndrome.
+Or they may order images of your chest, brain, or neck to rule out signs of Horner's syndrome.

-If your pupils are small because of inflammation in your eye, she can give you long-lasting dilating drops (atropine or homatropine) that make your pupils wider.
+If your pupils are small because of inflammation in your eye, they can give you long-lasting dilating drops (atropine or homatropine) that make your pupils wider.
 These are a lot like the drops your eye doctor uses to dilate your eyes during an exam, but they can last up to 2 weeks.